MansoorMajeed/esc.sh/content/posts/2023/how-i-expose-selfhosted-services-to-internet/index.md

 I have an old ThinkPad laptop running Debian 12 that is hosting some services that I use on a daily basis.
 I also use the same laptop to host some internet facing services.
-That is, it should be accessible to everyone on the internet.
+That is, these services should be accessible to **everyone on the internet**.
 And this is the setup I came up with which seem to be a good tradeoff between cost, complexity and security.

 ## Common ways to expose a service to the Internet